The Excelsior Scholarship

 - Students with qualified disabilities under the Americans with Disabilities Act of 1990 who attend less than full-time may still be eligible for the Excelsior Scholarship.

-- If you have specific questions about disability services, contact Student Services Disabilities (insert link for SSD office)
+- If you have specific questions about disability services, contact Student Services Disabilities.

 - For specific information on eligibility requirements for students under the Americans with Disabilities Act, visit the HESC webpage